martinkearn/Content/Blogs/Durable Functions Retry Timeout Callback.md

 Like any workflow system, it is common for Durable Functions to need to call external systems and handle retry and timeout scenarios.
 It is also common for the external systems to carry out long running tasks which need to call back to the Durable Function when they are done.

-In this article, we'll discuss patterns and a sample for achieving all of these features with Durable Functions, based on a real-world customer scenario.
+In this article, we'll discuss patterns and examples for achieving all of these features with Durable Functions, based on a real-world customer scenario.

 The article assume a working knowledge of Durable Functions; if you don't already have that, you may benefit from reading [Durable Functions Overview](https://docs.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-overview?tabs=csharp) first.

-There is a working companion sample that goes with this article available at GitHub:  [Durable-Function-Retry-Timeout-Callback](https://github.com/martinkearn/Durable-Function-Retry-Timeout-Callback)
+There is an open-source companion repository that goes with this article available at GitHub:  [Durable-Function-Retry-Timeout-Callback](https://github.com/martinkearn/Durable-Function-Retry-Timeout-Callback)

 ## The scenario

-The customer scenario that lead to this article was a Durable Function which needed to execute jobs on [Azure Databricks](https://docs.microsoft.com/en-us/azure/databricks/).
-In this particular scenario, the Databricks jobs were based on user-driven job logic and configurations, so the chances on users defining incorrect data which might trigger an error code from Databricks was relatively high.
+The customer scenario that inspired this article was a Durable Function which needed to execute jobs on [Azure Databricks](https://docs.microsoft.com/en-us/azure/databricks/).
 Because of the long running nature of the Databricks jobs, the system was designed so that Databricks itself calls back to the Durable Function when the job has completed rather than the Durable Function polling Databricks for status.

 The customer wanted the Durable Function system to work with a set of configuration values for each job that defined: